 If your business has a merchant account, then it would be smart to get with your merchant processor to find out ways you can secure data.
 Most merchant accounts have encryption and two-factor authentication in place, however, the important question to ask them is how they can help your business if a data breach happens to you.

-As a business owner, there is no way to ensure that a data breach won’t ever happen to you, however, if you take proper steps to get your plan in place, you will be adept to take quick action.
+As a business owner, there is no way to make sure that a data breach won’t ever happen to you, however, if you take proper steps in order to get your plan in place, you will be adept to take quick action.

-If you would like more information on how to better protect your business in the case of a data breach, feel free to contact one of our 5 Star processing team members today at 888-253-9692 or [email protected].
+If you would like more information on how to better protect your business in the case of a data breach, feel free to contact one of our 5 Star processing team members today, if you are not tech-friendly, you can also give a call on our toll-free no: 888-253-9692.